hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 The `Notes` field is not used internally by Consul and is meant to be human-readable.

-Checks that are associated with a service may also contain an optional `DeregisterCriticalServiceAfter` field, which is a timeout in the same Go time format as `Interval` and `TTL`.
+In Consul 0.7 and later, checks that are associated with a service may also contain an optional `DeregisterCriticalServiceAfter` field, which is a timeout in the same Go time format as `Interval` and `TTL`.
 If a check is in the critical state for more than this configured value, then its associated service (and all of its associated checks) will automatically be deregistered.
-The minimum timeout is 1 minute, and the process that reaps critical services runs every 15 seconds, so a may take slightly longer than the configured timeout to trigger the deregistration.
+The minimum timeout is 1 minute, and the process that reaps critical services runs every 15 seconds, so it may take slightly longer than the configured timeout to trigger the deregistration.
 This should generally be configured with a timeout that's much, much longer than any expected recoverable outage for the given service.